 In 2014 the Australian Formula Ford Series formed an alliance with Andersen Promotions, promotor of the Mazda USA 'Road to Indy' driver development ladder.

 The alliance provides Australian Formula Ford competitors with a defined pathway to the Verizon IndyCar Championship, including the famed Indianapolis 500.

-Road to Indy series director Dan Andersen is confident that Australian Formula Ford Series winners will be very competitive in USF2000.
+Road to Indy series director Dan Andersen is confident that Australian Formula Ford Championship winners will be very competitive in USF2000.

-USF2000 is arguably the world's most lucrative 'junior development' openwheeler category, with a total prize pool topping $US463,000 and a $US378,000 package for the winner to compete in the following year's Pro Mazda series.
+USF2000 is arguably the world's most lucrative 'junior development' open-wheel category, with a total prize of US$200,000 and a prize package for the winner to compete in the following year's Pro Mazda Series.

-With European openwheeler series becoming increasingly uneconomical for Australian competitors, Road to Indy is a highly attractive alternative.
+With European open-wheel series becoming increasingly uneconomical for Australian competitors, Road to Indy is a highly attractive alternative.

 For more information, contact the Formula Ford Association administrator or your state committee delegate.